tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Sequence number verification SHOULD be performed using the following sliding window procedure, borrowed from Section 3.4.3 of {{RFC4303}}.

-The receiver packet counter for this session MUST be initialized to zero when the session is established.
+The received packet counter for this session MUST be initialized to zero when the session is established.
 For each received record, the receiver MUST verify that the record contains a sequence number that does not duplicate the sequence number of any other record received during the life of this session.
-This SHOULD be the first check applied to a packet after it has been matched to a session, to speed rejection of duplicate records.
+This SHOULD be the first check applied to a packet after it has been matched to a session, to speed the rejection of duplicate records.

 Duplicates are rejected through the use of a sliding receive window.
 (How the window is implemented is a local matter, but the following